cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/ft_start/tf_geting_started.md

 ## Overview
-In this guide we are going through following steps to upload a terraform module and test it.
+In this guide we are going through following steps to upload a Terraform module and test it.

 * Provide a URL to the GitHub Terraform module repo and chose the right module
 * Define the Terraform variables for the Terraform modules